 If you are a parent living in France, you’ll need to mark the school holiday dates in your diary to make holiday plans or childcare arrangements.
 School holidays in France spread across the seasonal and festival periods.
-The exact date for some, however, are determined by what regional zone you live in.
+However, for some, the exact dates are determined by what regional zone you live in.

 To find out when the holidays fall, read on to learn about: